The Truth About Recovery

 The idea that once we’ve reached some sort of milestone in sobriety/recovery, we get a pass to judge how other people get and stay sober is absurd to me.

 Opioid addiction kills.
 PERIOD.
 I don’t need to be an expert on anything to know that.
 The evidence is death.
 Every single day, parents are losing their children to opioid overdose.
 Children are losing their parents.
 We’re attending the wakes and funerals of our friends’ and loved ones, agreeing they were far too young to die, and apologizing to their families for their losses – OUR losses.

-So, when I read an article like the one published by The Recovery Society, suggesting that people who have found a solution that works for them aren’t doing it right, it hits a nerve.
+So, when I scroll through social media and read articles suggesting that people who have found a solution that works for them aren’t doing it right, it hits a nerve.
 The fact that it has been shared over 10,000 on Facebook invokes fear that someone who already feels shame will just give up.
 Since the article offers no encouragement, other than to write a check to a treatment facility if you’re taking Suboxone, I worry that those who might have a chance at a better life because of this medication will believe that fact-less bullshit and die before they find recovery.

 Yes, the suggestion that everyone using Suboxone is abusing it is bullshit.